Typraeurion/BASIC/docs/Internal_token_structure.md

 This consists of the `DATA` token, the internal token `ITEMLIST`, a list header, and variable number of constants (numbers or strings).

+Due to the grammar, negative numbers are handled specially, because the `'-'` prefix is normally treated as a unary operator and integer literals stored an unsigned numbers.
+If there is a negative integer it is tokenized with the short expression `'{'` (phantom brace), NEG, INTEGER, _absolute integer value_, `'}'`.
+If there is a negative floating-point number (or integer exceeding the sizef of an `unsigned long`) its value is negated during tokenization.

 ### `IF` / `THEN` / [`ELSE`]